-PCR tests are mainly for people with symptoms of coronavirus (COVID-19).
-The swab is sent to a lab to get the results.
+PCR tests are sent to a lab to get the results.

-There's separate information on how to do a rapid lateral flow test, the type of test you usually do if you do not have symptoms.
+There's separate information on how to use a rapid lateral flow test, the test that show you the result on a device that comes with the test.

 - find your nearest Royal Mail priority postbox or book a courier to collect it